ufwt/AlphaFuzz/README.md

-# The implementation of Alphuzz
+# The implementation of AlphaFuzz
-We implement this prototype of our approach on top of AFL 2.52b.
+This is an implementation of AlphaFuzz.
+The arXiv link is :

 **Changes for data structure.**

 We changed the queue structure of AFL into a tree structure.
 Specifically, we construct a seed mutation tree during fuzzing process based on the mutation relationships among seeds.
-For example, if Alphuzz mutates seed A and generates a new seed B. If seed B is an interesting inputs, we add it to the tree as a child node of A.
+For example, if AlphaFuzz mutates seed A and generates a new seed B. If seed B is an interesting inputs, we add it to the tree as a child node of A.

 **Changes for seed scheduling strategy.**